flash-oss/medici/README.md

 ## Performance

-Medici is slow when number of records reach 30k.
+Medici v2 was slow when number of records reach 30k.
 Starting from v3.0 the [following](https://github.com/koresar/medici/commit/274528ef5d1dae0beedca4a98dbf706808be53bd) indexes are auto generated on the `medici_transaction` collection:

 ```
     "_journal": 1